dbusteed/dbusteed.github.io/_posts/2022-03-01-how-i-dual-booted-windows-11-with-endeavouros.md

 ### Step 3A: Boot the Live USB

-1. Turn off your computer and plug in the USB
-1. Turn on the computer and immediately start pressing your BOOT button.
-Again, this will depend on your system (it was F12 on my laptop)
-    * **NOTE:** On my other laptop, I didn't have a separate BOOT button, so I had to go thru the UEFI menu to select a device to boot from
-1. When you see a screen with an option to select your boot device, choose your USB drive
-1. Next, select the EndeavourOS version you want to boot up.
-There are two options for using open-source drivers or propertariy NVIDIA drivers.
-My laptop has a NVIDIA GPU, so I chose the NVIDIA option
+Now it was time to boot the USB and get started with the installation.
+After a few online searches, I found that my laptop had a "BOOT" button (F12) that can be used to directly choose a boot source, rather than starting UEFI/BIOS and selecting the boot medium there.

+After selecting the USB, I was given on option to choose "normal" EndeavourOS, or a version with proprietary NVIDIA drivers.
+I went the latter because my laptop has a NVIDIA GPU, and I'm not necessarily an "open-source purist".

-1. Let the system boot.
-You'll see a lot of output, along with a little message saying **Welcome to EndeavourOS!**
+After that selection, I saw a lot of output as EndeavourOS started to boot up, as well as a message saying: **Welcome to EndeavourOS!**

-1. When EndeavourOS finishes booting, you'll be able to test everything out in "live mode".
-Right now the OS is running off of the USB (which is why it may feel a little slow)
+In a few minutes, the live USB was up-and-running, and I was able to start playing around with EndeavourOS.

 ### Step 3B: Install EndeavourOS

-And finally it was time to open up the installer.
+After testing the live USB for a few minutes, it was time to open up the installer.

-1. EndeavourOS gives options for an **offine** and **online** installer.
+1. EndeavourOS gives options for an **offline** and **online** installer.
 The **online** installer requires internet access, but gives you more options on which packages are installed.
 Most importantly, it allows you to choose a different desktop environment than the standard XFCE.
 I wanted to use the Cinnamon DE so I did the **online** installer
 1. Next, I setup my language, location, and keyboard layout
 1. Next was the disk partitioning.
 There's a lot of resources out there on the *best* way to partition your Linux setup, which can be kind of confusing.
 After reading up on the motivations behind the different partitions schemes, I decided to create the following partitions:
     * 512 MB (FAT32) mounted at `/boot/efi` with the `boot` flag
     * Remaining free space (500+ GB, ext4) mounted at `/` with the `root` flag
 1. After confirming the partition setup, I selected the components I wanted to install.
 I left the kept options and selected the Cinnamon desktop environment
 1. I finished up the installation by making my user account, and confirming my selections
-1. When the installtion finished, I restarted my laptop
+1. When the installation finished, I restarted my laptop

 ## Step 4: Confirm Everything is Working!